-So far, however, theoretical investigations of BSV-driven HHG have been conducted using interactions of light with a single-atom.~As emphasized in Refs.~\cite{Tzallas_NatPhoton-NewsViews_2024, Lamprou_JPB-Review_2025}, assessing the applicability of such light sources requires incorporating essential mechanism, including ionization, ground state depletion, and field propagation through the medium.
-While these aspects have been extensively studied for intense coherent femtosecond laser drivers using semiclassical approaches~\cite{Lewenstein_PRA-3step_1994, Salieres_AAMOP_1999, Constant_PRL_1999, Huillier_NatRevPhys_2022}, and for low photon number light sources using fully quantized approaches~\cite{Adam_PRA_1987, GlauberMaciej_PRA_1991, Jeffers_JMO_1994, Manzoni_NatCommun_2017, Raymer_JMO_2020}, they remain largely unexplored for intense BSV light sources due to the lack of fully quantized approaches capable of describing the propagation of intense BSV light in highly nonlinear media.
+So far, however, theoretical investigations of BSV-driven HHG have focused on the single-atom response. ~As emphasized in Refs.~\cite{Tzallas_NatPhoton-NewsViews_2024, Lamprou_JPB-Review_2025}, assessing the applicability of such light sources requires incorporating the interplay of essential mechanisms such as ionization, ground state depletion, and field propagation through the medium.~While these aspects have been extensively studied for intense coherent femtosecond laser drivers using semiclassical approaches~\cite{Lewenstein_PRA-3step_1994, Salieres_AAMOP_1999, Constant_PRL_1999, Huillier_NatRevPhys_2022}, and for low photon number light sources using fully quantized approaches~\cite{Adam_PRA_1987, GlauberMaciej_PRA_1991, Jeffers_JMO_1994, Manzoni_NatCommun_2017, Raymer_JMO_2020}, they remain largely unexplored for intense BSV light sources due to the lack of fully quantized approaches capable of describing the propagation of intense BSV light in highly nonlinear media.

-Here, we address this issue by introducing a fully quantized framework that accounts for the propagation of intense BSV in strongly driven nonlinear media.
-We investigate the propagation of intense BSV light in a gas medium, and analyze the conditions under which the BSV loses its quantum character, taking into account fundamental processes occurring during propagation.~This includes strong-field ionization (SFI), multiphoton ionization (MPI), scattering, and HHG (Fig.~\ref{Fig.1}).
-Our study focuses on the interaction of Argon (Ar) atoms with intense, linearly polarized IR BSV light at a wavelength of $\lambda = 800$ nm from multi-cycle femtosecond pulses.~Using HHG as a nonlinear observable, we reveal the central role of decoherence, the probabilistic nature of nonlinear interactions, and the atomic ionization and ground-state depletion induced by the BSV pulse.
+Here, we fill this gap by introducing a fully quantized framework that accounts for the propagation of intense BSV in strongly driven nonlinear media.
+Focusing on a gas medium, we analyze conditions under which the BSV loses its quantum character due to fundamental processes occurring during propagation: strong-field ionization (SFI), whether in multiphoton (MPI) or tunneling (TI) regimes, scattering, and high harmonic generation (HHG) (Fig.~\ref{Fig.1}).
+We consider the interaction of Argon (Ar) atoms with intense, linearly polarized BSV light carried at $\lambda = 800$ nm, for multi-cycle femtosecond pulses.~Using HHG as a nonlinear observable, we reveal the central role of decoherence, the probabilistic nature of nonlinear interactions, the atomic ionization and ground-state depletion induced by the BSV pulse.
 Under conditions that preserve the quantum properties of BSV, we determine the number of high-harmonic photons generated and benchmark the results against those obtained with conventional coherent laser light sources.